1585 Broadway: Form and facade

 The building was proposed with a facade and a gable roof made of glass, as well as a square tower set back from the base.
 As built, the base occupies the entire site; it is aligned with Broadway, which runs diagonally to the Manhattan street grid.
 The base is designed with several setbacks that, according to Gwathmey Siegel, "responds to the pedestrian scale of the street in the theater district".
 Above ground level, there are two rectangular setbacks.
 There is a double-height mechanical space on the fourth and fifth floors, with an outward curve toward Broadway; this delineates the transition between the base and tower.
 The mechanical space's facade contains ventilation and heating grilles rather than windows.
 The tower section is aligned with 47th and 48th Streets, which run parallel to the street grid.

 The base is covered in glass and metal, with dark-glass panels hiding the signage behind them.
 Artkraft Strauss Sign Corporation manufactured the signs on the base, which were included to comply with city regulations.
 Ten dark-glass "fins" protrude over the sidewalk on Broadway, each containing one of the characters "1585 B'way".
 Each storefront has signs identifying the retailer there.
-Three horizontal boards are placed above the fourth-story setback, displaying financial news and quotes.
+Three horizontal boards are placed above the fourth-story setback, displaying financial quotations and news.
 Each board is 140 ft wide and 10 to 12 ft high; the boards constitute a large ticker tape.
 Two additional signs at the corners, measuring 30 by 60 ft, display market information.
 At Broadway's corners with 47th and 48th Streets, there are curved signs measuring 44 ft tall, which display the current time in cities around the world.
 Morgan Stanley's name is only displayed at the corners, with 7 in letters.

 The tower's facade is mostly a glass curtain wall with facade panels designed by PPG.
 The tower section contains silver aluminum spandrel panels at the corners.
 On the upper stories, the corners are notched inward and contain mirrored-glass panels.
 The remainder of the facade is made of panels that are either white, blue-green, or mirrored glass.
 These panels are framed by nearly invisible mullions.
 The facade panels appear in different colors under different lighting conditions.
 According to a book about Gwathmey Siegel's architecture, these materials were meant to create "images of both opacity and reflectivity, creating a simultaneous sense of fluidity and permanence".
 The roof is pitched on four sides, a modification of a mansard roof design, but with four backlit panels.
 Architectural critic Paul Goldberger described the roof as a "cross between a gabled roof and a cut-off pyramid".